MicrosoftDocs/well-architected/well-architected/resiliency/business-metrics.md

 ### Composite SLAs

-*Composite SLAs* involve multiple services supporting an application, each with differing levels of availability.
+*Composite SLAs* involve multiple services supporting an application, with differing levels of availability.
 For example, consider an App Service web app that writes to Azure SQL Database.
 Currently, these Azure services have the following SLAs:

 - App Service web apps = `99.95%`
 - SQL Database = `99.99%`